tsackton/taelgar/People/PCs/Cleenseau/Izgil Moonseeker.md

 >
 He takes the path and ends up back at [[the Heart of the Mountain]] and it is bathed in bright moonlight and all he sees is swirling runes everywhere.
 From the swirling runes emerges Karthel and Maganna.
 Standing before two of the [[Bahrazel]] Durgil feels small, and the great figures standing before him command him: Leave, says Maganna.
 Come, says Karthel.
 And Durgil is ordered to leave his thuhr, and join the runecrafters and scholars.
 He takes the name Izgil, and is commanded to study and learn the ways of the moon.
 >
 Upsetting the normal order of things and alienating his friends for over 200 years, Izgil changed thuhr and began studying the moon and its history and mechanisms.
-Over many years, he learned to channel its own energies for rudimentary spells and even began working on a new magical theory for how the metaphysical tides of the moon could be exploited for magical means.
+Over several decades, he learned to channel its own energies for rudimentary spells and even began working on a new magical theory for how the metaphysical tides of the moon could be exploited for magical means.
 But despite the knowledge of astronomy within the dwarven community, he found that few wanted to consider the moon in new ways.
 Magic, to the dwarves, came from the runes and the earth and the Bahrâzel – not the distant skies and cold moon.
 >
 He needed new angles and new sources of knowledge.
-And so in 5830 (or , he set out for the road again and has been traveling for a few years now.
+And so in 5849 (or 1716 in the Drankorian Reckoning used by the humans) , he set out for the road again and has been traveling for a few years now.
 He had been refining his theories and gathering more stories and details.
 Recently, he has learned of an eccentric dwarven crafter who is trying to build a new sort of telescope that is said to be ten times more powerful than anything in Nidzahar. [[Brot Starsearcher]], they are called, and they live in [[Cleenseau]] with their wife [[Diesla Starsearcher]].
 So he sets out for [[Cleenseau]], arriving on a cold morning in late October, looking for [[Brot Starsearcher]].